 When the 209th was disbanded, Smyth and two other officers, Capt.
 Leicester (the Adjutant) and Capt.
-Bertin (the Quartermaster) were ordered to report immediately to the 4th Brigade for discipline in regards to the handling of the Battalion stores.
+Bertin (the Quartermaster) was ordered to report immediately to the 4th Brigade for discipline in regard to the handling of the Battalion stores.

 Eventually, after months of litigation, the issue was resolved but only one of these men (Capt.
 Leicester) would make it back into service.

 But wait… there’s more!
 The following posts follow the Mill Village Boys on their journey through the war.